Pixelsavvy72/Resort-Hotel-Demo/README.md

 This program is an in-progress hotel reservation system.
 It allows for the creation of guests and reservations, assigning rooms and guests to individual reservations, editing, and account management.

-**A video displaying functionality** is available at: https://youtu.be/CRQiV8NQll0
+**A video displaying functionality** is available at: https://youtu.be/b9LAkLaKdE4
 - Video Timestamp Key:
 - 0:00 Account creation
-- 1:30 Place a reservation
+- 1:38 Place a reservation
-- 3:15 Admin control panel demonstration
+- 3:52 Admin control panel demonstration
-- 5:30 Responsive design across multiple breakpoints for phones, tablets, desktops, and large screen desktops.
+- 7:17 Responsive design across multiple breakpoints for small phones, tablets, desktops, and large screen desktops.

 Please note that this is primarily a functionality demo and I'll be fleshing out the design more soon.